ChapCarr/ChapCarr/README.md

-Hi, I am Chapell Carr.
+Howdy, I am Chapell Carr.
-Welcome to my Github Page, I am currently a student at UT San Antonio majoring in computer science.
+Welcome to my Github Page, I am currently a 3rd year student at UT San Antonio majoring in computer science.
-Currently I am focusing on learning C but the main amount of my coding experience is in Python and Java.
+Currently I am focusing on learning Go outside of class Most of my experience has been in C with a healthy dose of Java and Python mixed in there as well. :)

 Contact me at: chapellcarr@gmail.com